Strategies for managing architectural technical debt that DON’T work

 The most significant relief from performance issues and costly technical liabilities comes from resolving architectural technical debt.
-This blog post delves into the best strategies to achieve that.
+This blog post explores best strategies to achieve that.

-ATD is an insidious risk factor because its presence is not as immediately apparent: while source code bugs may be identified and addressed with a variety of tools, these same tools may not flag issues with sub-optimal architectural design.
+ATD is an insidious risk factor because its presence is not as immediately apparent: while bugs in your code may be identified and addressed with a variety of tools, these same tools may not flag issues with sub-optimal architectural design.

 As projects transition from their early stages to more mature solutions, the presence and impact of ATD becomes more significant.
 The experience of working on a “new product that has only a few users”, on a “popular product with many users”, and on “critical product” are vastly different in terms of how many constraints are imposed by past (unintentional or intentional) choices on those systems’ evolution.

-In this article, we'll delve deeper into effective strategies to manage ATD, ensuring the longevity and adaptability of your software systems in the face of inevitable change.
+In this article, we'll review effective strategies to manage ATD, ensuring the longevity and adaptability of your software systems in the face of inevitable change.

 Does the following scenario sound familiar?